jfrog/terraform-provider-artifactory/docs/resources/artifactory_xray_watch.md

 * `name` - (Required) Name of the watch (must be unique)
 * `description` - (Optional) Description of the watch
 * `active` - (Optional) Whether or not the watch will be active
-* `resources` - (Required) Nested argument describing the resources to be watched.
+* `resource` - (Required) Nested argument describing the resource to be watched.
 Defined below.
 * `assigned_policies` - (Required) Nested argument describing policies that will be applied.
 Defined below.

-### resources
+### resource

-The top-level `resources` block contains a list of one or more resource objects that each support the following:
+The top-level `resource` block contains a list of one or more resource objects that each support the following:

 * `type` - (Required) Type of resource to be watched
 * `name` - (Required) A name describing the resource